rod7760/mental_changelog.github.io/README.md

 #TODO style.css on production is an empty file
 # futhermore style.css does not exist locally.
-# main. css is what we want
+# main.css is what we want

 # locally main.css is being used but on prod
 # style.css is being used...
 Issue with feed?